-A few tornadoes are possible in the Panhandle and western Big Bend from the outer rain bands of Sally today, tonight, and through the day on Wednesday.
-The greatest threat may be Tuesday afternoon.
-Tornado watches could be issued.
+A few tornadoes are possible in the Panhandle and western Big Bend from the outer rain bands of Sally tonight and through the day on Wednesday.
+The tornado threat may move into Northeast Florida late on Wednesday.

+Additional tornado watches are likely to be issued.